bcrypt.” is not the best recommendation (anymore).

 Please have a look at the relevant documentation on how to determine the optimal parameters for your use case.

 Brief googling shows there are bindings for most other platforms too.
-Official Django integration has been merged too and will be available in the upcoming 1.10 release.
+Official Django integration is available since the 1.10 release.

 If your programming language or framework of choice is lacking an implementation, I encourage you to help out.
 I have experienced the Argon2 authors as most helpful while fighting the ancient Visual Studio 2008 so I can offer Python 2.7 wheel files for Windows4.
 Of course I’ll happily help you out with Python-related woes.